What is orthodontics?

 What is an orthodontist?

 An orthodontist is a dentist who has completed an additional two to three years of intense clinical and didactic training in orthodontics following dental school.
 Most dental schools do not offer clinical orthodontic training as part of their dental training and if they do, it is often limited to just a few hours.
 Orthodontic training requires the orthodontist in training to treat a few hundred or more patients under close supervision of other orthodontists.
-Drs.
-Byron and David Bonebreak have gone a step beyond and have achieved board certification through the American Board of Orthodontists.
+Dr. Byron Bonebreak has gone a step beyond and achieved board certification through the American Board of Orthodontists.
 In general, one in three orthodontists has elected and successfully passed this examination in which the orthodontist is required to present their cases under close scrutiny of board examiners.

 Why is visiting the orthodontist so important?